Uncertainty-Aware Hybrid Inference with On-Device Small and Remote Large Language Models: Numerical Evaluation

 We first calculate the uncertainty thresholds from \textbf{Theorem} \ref{theorem:combined} using the actual measured values.
 Our experiment provides \(\Delta = 0.301\), with \(a\) and \(b\) already known.
 This yields \(\frac{\Delta - b}{a} = 0.431\) for risk-prone skipping and \(-\frac{b}{a} = 0.073\) for risk-averse skipping, where the latter is graphically evident in \figref{fig:uncertainty_prob_dist} (right).
 As shown in \figref{fig:cos_sim_tr}, increasing \(u_{\text{th}}\) generally decreases TR, leading to a reduction in cosine similarity.
 However, the cosine similarity loss remains negligible up to \(u_{\text{th}} = 0.6\), which corresponds to the experimental uncertainty threshold.
 Comparing these thresholds, the experimental value lies between those of risk-prone and risk-averse skipping, closer to the former.

 Next, we derive the upper bound of \(R\).
-Instead of using the continuous PDF, we utilize the discrete empirical probability density of uncertainty shown in \figref{fig:uncertainty_prob_dist} (left), yielding \(R < 4\times 10^{-3}\).
+Instead of using the continuous PDF, we utilize the discrete empirical probability density of uncertainty shown in \figref{fig:uncertainty_prob_dist} (left), yielding \(R < 4\times 10^{-3}\) from \eqref{upperbound}.
 Experimentally, we observe \(R = 2.24\times 10^{-3}\), confirming that the upper bound is satisfied.
-This result aligns with the minimal cosine similarity loss observed at the uncertainty threshold for risk-prone skipping, as shown in \figref{fig:cos_sim_tr}, which can be attributed to the low probability values of uncertainty between the two thresholds, as illustrated in \figref{fig:uncertainty_prob_dist}.
-Based on these findings, we set \(u_{\text{th}} = 0.431\).
+This small expected rejection risk $R$ aligns with the minimal cosine similarity loss observed at the uncertainty threshold for risk-prone skipping, as shown in \figref{fig:cos_sim_tr}.
+This minimal loss can be attributed to the low probability values of uncertainty between the two thresholds, as illustrated in \figref{fig:uncertainty_prob_dist}.
+Based on these findings, we adopt an uncertainty threshold of \(u_{\text{th}} = 0.431\) for risk-prone skipping.